MarginallyClever/NodeGraphCore/README.md

 ### Features

-- Parallel operation: Nodes are not directed or forced to run.
+- Nodes are not directed or forced to run via triggers.
 There is little danger of large networks overflowing the stack.
+They could be run in parallel.
-- Foldable: Collapse a subgraph down to a single node with Fold and reverse with Unfold
+- Folding: Collapse a subgraph down to a single Node with *Fold* and reverse with *Unfold*
-- Convenient: Built in nodes for basic math and reporting.
+- Convenient built-in nodes for basic math and reporting.
-- Tested: Unit tests for everything!
+- Unit tests for everything!
 If it can be tested, we shall!
-- A sample editor has been provided in Java Swing.
+- The editor has written in Java Swing.
 The main executable class is `com.marginallyclever.donatello.Donatello`.
 - While running the Swing editor you can also access Swing-only nodes like `LoadImage` and `PrintImage`.
-PrintImage will appear in the background of the node editor panel.
+PrintImage results will appear in the background of the node editor panel.
+- A ~/Donatello/ folder contains the application log file.
+- A ~/Donatello/extensions/ folder contains 3rd party plugins.
+Add new Nodes or write your own.

 ### Use it, Discuss it, Love it.